TommiContursi/MTB-TrailMap-JOSM-Style/README.md

 ![image](https://github.com/user-attachments/assets/25744ade-47e6-4dd3-87bf-1ffab9a70be8)

 ### Trail Visibility
 Dash patterns based on the `trail_visibility` tag, showing how visible and well-marked the trail is.
 This ranges from excellent visibility to no visibility.
+When enabled, the trail’s opacity also changes based on its trail_visibility value, helping users spot hard-to-see paths more intuitively.
 [Learn more about the `trail_visibility` tag on the OpenStreetMap wiki](https://wiki.openstreetmap.org/wiki/Key:trail_visibility).

 ![image](https://github.com/user-attachments/assets/3f3f14e9-efa3-4e6f-970b-8e6cb97dc9c0)

 ### Trail Width
 Variations based on the `width` tag, indicating the physical width of the trail.
 This information is useful for understanding how wide a trail is and whether it can accommodate different types of users or activities.
+Trail width values can also be shown as text labels next to the paths, depending on the selected settings.
 [Learn more about the `width` tag on the OpenStreetMap wiki](https://wiki.openstreetmap.org/wiki/Key:width).

 ![image](https://github.com/user-attachments/assets/d7156dde-33aa-4abb-b991-98abe888d211)

 ### Surface Information
 Color-coded based on the `surface` tag, indicating the type of surface, such as paved, gravel, or dirt.
 This helps users anticipate the trail conditions and choose the right equipment.
+When enabled in settings, surface type can also be shown as text labels directly on or next to the trail.
 [Learn more about the `surface` tag on the OpenStreetMap wiki](https://wiki.openstreetmap.org/wiki/Key:surface).

 ![image](https://github.com/user-attachments/assets/eb0a4ba7-45d7-41ce-b634-57199580b1b2)